-Adelaide Botanic Garden's World Environment Day celebrations are the state’s biggest WED event.
+Adelaide Botanic Garden's World Environment Day celebrations are the state’s biggest.

-Presenters from respected organisations such as CSIRO, Sea Shepherd, Cleland Wildlife Park, KESAB, Botanic Gardens of South Australia, SA Seed Conservation Centre and State Herbarium regularly attend to impart their knowledge to the state’s budding environmentalists.
+Presenters from respected organisations such as Sea Shepherd, Cleland Wildlife Park, Scouts SA, Jane Goodall Foundation, Nature Play SA, Botanic Gardens of South Australia, SA Seed Conservation Centre and State Herbarium regularly attend the special day to impart their knowledge to the state’s students.

 World Environment Day is the United Nations’ most important day for encouraging worldwide awareness and action for the protection of our environment.

 The theme for the UN's 2020 World Environment Day is #BeatPlasticPollution.